Campus Improvement Plan

 Staff Responsible for Monitoring: Classroom teachers, Interventionists

-Strategy 2: Differentiate the level of content complexity and enrichment to close the gaps between students served by SPED and students not identified with a learning disability.
+Strategy 2: All teachers will differentiate the level of content complexity and enrichment to close the gaps between students served by SPED and students not identified with a learning disability.

 Staff Responsible for Monitoring: Classroom teachers, SPED teachers